FreddyVRetro/ISA-PicoMEM/README.md

 ## Memory emulation

-As the PicoMEM is an 8Bit ISA Card, the RAM Emulation may be slower than the PC Own RAM.
+As the PicoMEM is an 8Bit ISA Card, the RAM Emulation may be slower than the PC own RAM.
 The PicoMEM is then more suitable to extend a 512Kb PC to 640K, Add some UMB (For Driver) than extend an IBM PC With 128Kb of RAM.
+(RAM Card for 5150/5160 is still recommended)

 ### Memory emulation capabilities :
 - The PicoMEM BIOS auto detect (At Hardwsare level) the 1st Mb of RAM and Display the RAM MAP with a "Checkit" like Display.